A brief timeline

 2025

-January: The Western Balkans six set the goal to integrate carbon pricing mechanism, crucial for the CBAM.
+The Western Balkans countries set the goal to integrate carbon pricing mechanisms, crucial for the CBAM.

 2026